etalab/transport-site/README.md

 * `Transport.ImportEPCI`: import the french EPCI from data.gouv
 * `Transport.OpenApiSpec`: generate an OpenAPI specification file

+### Testing emails

+To locally test emails in a dev environnment, there is a Swoosh preview inbox in /dev/mailbox.
+Your server needs to be run through iex : `iex -S mix phx.server`.

 ## Docker installation <a name="docker_install"></a>

 ### Development